ConorWarrilow/Academic-Success-Analysis/readme.md

 There exist four main variants of the F1 score:

 **Standard/Binary F1 Score**

-The standard/binary F1 score, generally referred to as the F1 score, is simply the harmonic mean between precision and recall.
+The standard/binary F1 score, typically just referred to as the F1 score, is simply the harmonic mean between precision and recall.
 The standard F1 score is used when you have a binary classification problem and need a balance between precision and recall, which is particuarlly important in situations where the classes are imbalanced.
-Imagine you were classifying card transactions as normal or fraud, where only 0.5% of transactions are fraud.
+Imagine you were classifying card transactions as normal or fraud where only 0.5% of transactions are fraud.
 Using the accuracy metric, we could easily obtain scores around 99.5% by simply predicting all transactions to be normal.
 Using the F1 score however, we'd obtain a score of 0!

 The formula for the binary F1 score is: